 The SeaQuest2 frame is a significant improvement over the original SeaQuest, featuring a rigid and streamlined frame that reduces tow drag dramatically, and has fewer parts to assemble before deployment.
 The rugged SeaQuest2 platform is designed to be towed behind a vessel, and is exceptionally stable.
-SeaQuest2 comes equipped with a 3-axis gyro-compensated IMU.
+SeaQuest2 comes equipped with a 3-axis gyro-compensated IMU for monitoring the orientation of the frame in real-time.